rakesh-vuppula/Notes/Rakesh_InterviewQuestions.md

 3) pass an object as function argument as pass by value
 4) when compiler creates temporary objects

-Reference has to be const to avoid "copy elisions: in scenario(4) mentioned above.
+Reference has to be const to avoid "copy elision" in scenario(4) mentioned above.
 Compiler gives an error in this case.
 The reason for compiler error is, compiler created temporary objects cannot be bound to non-const references and the original program tries to do that.
 It doesn’t make sense to modify compiler created temporary objects as they can die any moment.
 ```